mietzen/AKS-ArgoCD-tutorial/README.md

 3. Argo CD will detect the changes and automatically sync
 4. Watch the sync in the Argo CD UI

+In a real GitOps setup, changes would normally go through a pull request, review, and automated validation process before being merged.
+Updates are often deployed to staging first, then promoted to production using the same Git workflow.
+While this tutorial keeps things simple, these practices enable safer, traceable, and fully automated deployments.

-You can test this by e.g. changing the redis image from `redis:7-alpine` to `redis:8-alpine`.
+But you can test this by e.g. changing the redis image from `redis:7-alpine` to `redis:8-alpine`.
 After you push this change you can watch Argo CD pick up that change and deploy a new redis instance.

 ![Argo CD Sync](assets/argocd-sync.jpg)